How these researchers have overcome one major challenge of LiFi?

 The control unit then activates and deactivates its power output port to supply output voltage responsive to the one or more LIBM-modulated signals and controls the light source output.

-BTW, if you are researching in the LiFi domain and looking for a solution to problems like, but not limited to, those mentioned below, then you know what to do.
+BTW, if you are researching in the LiFi domain and looking for a solution to problems like, but not limited to:

 - How to efficiently transmit data via LiFi communication?